 Best Time to Hike The Trail

 To experience a proper winter hike and beautiful white landscapes, it’s best to plan your visit between mid-December and mid-March.
 That being said, there are year-to-year differences regarding the early and late winter snow conditions.
 If you would like to visit early or late in the winter season, it’s best to check the park conditions first.
 You can generally find them listed at the top of the national park page.
+The trail may close during the spring season snow-melt period (dates vary from year to year).

 Why Hike in Winter?